wp-plugins/wp-database-backup/readme.txt

 == Frequently Asked Questions ==

  Q-How to  create database Backup?
- Follow the steps listed below to Create Database Backup
+ <br>Follow the steps listed below to Create Database Backup

- Create Backup:
+ <br>Create Backup:
-  1) Click on Create New Database Backup
+  <br>1) Click on Create New Database Backup
-  2) Download Database Backup file.
+  <br>2) Download Database Backup file.

  Q-How to restore database backup?
-  Restore Backup:
+  <br>Restore Backup:
-  Click on Restore Database Backup
+  <br>Click on Restore Database Backup

-  OR
+  <br>OR

-  1)Login to phpMyAdmin
+  <br>1)Login to phpMyAdmin
-  2)Click Databases and select the database that you will be importing your data into.
+  <br>2)Click Databases and select the database that you will be importing your data into.
-  3)Across the top of the screen will be a row of tabs.
+  <br>3)Across the top of the screen will be a row of tabs.
 Click the Import tab.
-  4)On the next screen will be a location of text file box, and next to that a button named Browse.
+  <br>4)On the next screen will be a location of text file box, and next to that a button named Browse.
-  5)Click Browse.
+  <br>5)Click Browse.
 Locate the backup file stored on your computer.
-  6)Click the Go button
+  <br>6)Click the Go button

  Q-Always get an empty (0 bits) backup file?
- Ans-This is generally caused by an access denied problem.
+ <br>Ans-This is generally caused by an access denied problem.
- You don't have permission to write in the wp-content/uploads.
+ <br>You don't have permission to write in the wp-content/uploads.
- Please check if you have the read write permission on the folder.
+ <br>Please check if you have the read write permission on the folder.

  Q.want more featur?
  If you want more feature then